grando99521/elk-project/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the Vulnerable Web Application.

-Load balancing ensures that the application will be highly __effective__, in addition to restricting __traffic__ to the network.
+Load balancing ensures that the application will be highly effective, in addition to restricting traffic to the network.
 What aspect of security do load balancers protect?
 What is the advantage of a jump box?
 Load balances can prevent DDoS attack by shifting attack traffic.
 Jump box is a hardened and monitored device that can be used to access and manage devices in a separate security zone

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the __logs__ and system __traffic__.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system traffic.
 What does Filebeat watch for?
 Filebeat watches for the log files or locations that you collect log events What does Metricbeat record?
 It collects metrics from the operating system and from services running on the server.

 The configuration details of each machine may be found below.
-_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.
+Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table.

 | Name       | Function | IP Address | Operating System |
 |------------|----------|------------|------------------|